-Certification Process Given the current certification software, there is not an efficient mechanism to edit and correct the data.
+Given the current certification software, there is not an efficient mechanism to edit and correct the data.
 In addition, due to hospital volumes, it is not feasible to perform encounter level audits and edits.
-Within the constraints of the current THCIC process, the data is certified to the Within the best of our knowledge as accurate and complete given the above comments. ====== PROVIDER: Medical Center-Lewisville THCIC ID: 394000 QUARTER: 1 YEAR: 2008 Certified with comments when reviewing the data for the Medical Center of Lewisville, please consider the following: The data is administrative/claims data, not clinical research data.
+Within the constraints of the current THCIC process, the data is certified to the best of our knowledge as accurate and complete given the above comments.

+PROVIDER: Medical Center-Lewisville THCIC ID: 394000 QUARTER: 2 YEAR: 2008 when reviewing the data for the Medical Center of Lewisville, plesae consider the following:

+The data is administrative/claims data, not clinical research data.
 There may be inherent limitations to using it to compare outcomes.

-The cost of care, charges, and the revenue a facility receives is extremely complex.
+The cost of care, charges and the revenue a facility receives is extremely complex.
 Inferences to comparing costs of care from one hospital to another may result in unreliable results.

-Admission source data is not collected and grouped at the Medical Center of Lewisville in the same manner as displayed.
+Admission source data is not colllected and grouped at the Medical Center of Lewisville in the same manner as displayed.

 Under the Standard Source of Payment, please note that statistics in the "Commercial" category also includes managed care providers.

 The severity grouping assignment performed by the state using the APR-DRG grouper cannot be replicated by facilities unless they purchase this grouper.
-The Medical Center of Lewisville is unable to comment on the accuracy of this report
+The Medical Center of Lewisville is unable to comment on the accuracy of this report.

-PROVIDER: John Peter Smith Hospital THCIC ID: 409000 QUARTER: 1 YEAR: 2008
+PROVIDER: John Peter Smith Hospital THCIC ID: 409000 QUARTER: 2 YEAR: 2008